-Publishing work on geoscience communication has multi-faceted value, and not just as a journal output in addition to those reporting a project's underpinning geoscientific work.
-It is often needed to comply with a funder's requirements, and is in itself a means of communicating with relevant stakeholders (via stakeholders reading or co-writing an article).
-Publishing in a peer reviewed journal also has value in building a field of geoscience communication, a mechanism by which both new and experienced communicators contribute to increasing the quality and effectiveness of the communication.
+Publishing work on geoscience communication has value, not just as a journal output in addition to those reporting other geoscientific work, not just to comply with a funder's requirements, nor only as a means of communicating with relevant stakeholders (by reading or co-writing an article).
+Publishing in a peer reviewed journal also has value in building a field of geoscience communication, which is a mechanism to increase the quality and effectiveness of the communication.